GaboMM00/workspace-manager/README.md

 ## 🙏 Credits

-Developed and maintained by \[Your Name or Username].
+Developed and maintained by \[Medina Miramontes Gabriel Alejadro].

 Special thanks to the Eel community and the modern frontend tools that inspired this project.